Skip to Content

 © chefjakebaldwin

 Som Tum, or green papaya salad, is a refreshing dish that showcases the balance of sweet, sour, and spicy flavors.
 Made with julienned green papaya, tomatoes, and a punchy lime dressing, it offers a crunchy and invigorating bite.
-Often garnished with peanuts and dried shrimp, it provides a delightful texture contrast.
-This salad is a popular choice in Thai cuisine, known for its ability to awaken the palate.
-Enjoy it as a side dish or a light, standalone meal for a burst of freshness.

 5. Massaman Curry